-- There is just one foundation being laid-one body, one Spirit, one hope, one Lord, one faith, one baptism and one God-weaving it all together in His great plan for fully realizing His kingdom with Christ on the throne. - The one hope and one faith are essentially overlapping concepts referring to the kerygma-the gospel story, the core of our hope; and the faith-the didache, the teaching, the deposit, the sound doctrine.
+• There is just one foundation being laid-one body, one Spirit, one hope, one Lord, one faith, one baptism and one God-weaving it all together in His great plan for fully realizing His kingdom with Christ on the throne.

+• The one hope and one faith are essentially overlapping concepts referring to the kerygma-the gospel story, the core of our hope; and the faith is the

-In the final passage, Ephesians 4:11-16, we see how the Church is built and what it does.
+In this final passage, we see how the Church is built and what it does.